rhos-devadvo-br/openshift-tutorials-book/book/1-what-is-openshift.md

 OpenShift clusters have a monthly license cost attached, while the compute and network infrastructure costs are paid to a specific cloud provider, and vary depending on the allocated resources and specific provider's price plans for infrastructure.

-You can learn how to provision an OpenShift cluster on IBM Cloud at [section 2 of this lab](./2-roks-at-ibm-cloud.md).
+You can learn how to provision an OpenShift cluster on IBM Cloud at [chapter 2 of this book](./2-roks-at-ibm-cloud.md).